wheredidhugo/fullscreen-spotify-electron/README.md

 npm run package-linux
 ```

-Once the command run, you'll see a new folder created called "release-builds".
+Once the command run, you'll see a new folder called "release-builds".

 In there you'll see the "fullscreen-spotify" application!